 KL8DX was my callsign while active in Alaska near Denali National Park.
 Traded that for AK2MA when we arrived in Massachusetts.
-It continues to follow me as we travel down our winding road of life.
+It continues to follow me as we travel down our winding road of life, now operating from Oregon.

 Saturday, March 29, 2014